bollu/bollu.github.io/README.txt

 - In this way, the spatial location is baked into the feature space!

+#### Musical Ideas
+- doctrine of the affections: unity of mood
+- major and minor scales, moving to this tonal system / equal temparement.
+- In WTC / well tempered clavier, bach showed that he can write in all keys.
+- dissonant chords are allowed
+- early baroque: homophonic
+- late baroque: polyphonic.
+- terraced dynamics: forte/piano contrasts.
+- music notation has been standardized (since the middle ages)
+- basso continuo: bassline. improvisation.

 # I Like To Play Dances, Waltzes and Ragtime

 - All the music I like playing has a strong rhythmic component.